Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-We state our main results on the limiting distribution of the average magnetization and the ML estimates in Section \ref{sec:samplemean_mle}.
-The proof of the limiting distribution of the average magnetization is given in Section \ref{cltmagnetization}, and the proofs of the asymptotic distributions of the ML estimates are given in Section \ref{sec:pfsketch_mle}.
-In Section \ref{sec:applications} we describe how these limiting results can be used to construct confidence intervals for the model parameters.
+We state our main results about the limiting distribution of the ML estimates in Section \ref{sec:samplemean_mle}.
+The proofs of the main results are given in Section \ref{sec:mlebetahpf}.
+In Section \ref{sec:applications} we describe how the asymptotic results can be used to construct confidence intervals for the model parameters.
 Various technical details are given in the Appendix.